What made you want to submit this poem to our “Sense of Home” feature?

 Read any good books lately?

 Artist David Bernardy: The Archive of Alternate Endings by Lindsey Drager.

 Poet Jennifer Martelli: Yes!
 I just devoured Kiki Petrosino’s White Blood.

 Artist David Bernardy: A wonderful picture book: Pokko and the Drum by Matthew Forsythe.

-Poet Jennifer Martelli: I’ve been kind of obsessed by Joseph Cornell’s boxes, especially Maria Taglioni’s Jewel Casket.
+Poet Jennifer Martelli: I’ve been kind of obsessed with Joseph Cornell’s boxes, especially Maria Taglioni’s Jewel Casket.
 I look at it every day!

 Anything else?
 (Here, we invite the collaborators to invent a question, add a comment, or otherwise speak to what the questions so far have not tapped about their Broadsided experience).

 Artist David Bernardy: Only this: I’d love the folks who read these to go ahead and try their own versions of these prompts.
 Write a poem using the poem prompt.
 Then give it to a friend and ask her to make some art using the art prompts.
 Tell her you’ll do the same thing for her poem.
 You’ll find it is SO much fun… They are GREAT prompts!
 Thanks, Broadsided folks!

 Poet Jennifer Martelli: I don’t usually write in form, but when I do, or when I respond to a prompt like this one, there’s a physical satisfaction of things clicking into place: all the tension of these crazy ideas and images is held in place.
 I love it!
 What is that physical reaction?